bandajon/lusaka-intergrated-solid-waste-company/ARCHITECTURE.md

 - **Fleet Management Tables:**
   - **Vehicles:** Stores vehicle details, status, and assignments.
   - **Drivers:** Information about drivers, licenses, and contact details.
+- **Landfill Management Tables:** (New Addition)
+  - **LandfillUsers:** Stores information about individuals and companies dumping waste.
+  - **LandfillVehicles:** Records vehicle registration numbers and associated users.
+  - **DumpingActivities:** Logs each dumping event with quantity, nature of waste, and payment status.
 - **Reports Table:** Logs all issue reports and their statuses.
 - **Notifications Table:** Records notifications sent and preferences.
 - **EmergencyCollections Table:** Tracks emergency requests and responses.